release-train-bot/test/README.md

 - Increments version numbers automatically based on the latest release
 - Publishes the `release.txt` file as a release asset
 - Prints a link to the newly created release in the workflow logs
+- Automatically deploys a React site to GitHub Pages after each release
+- Displays the latest release URL on the GitHub Pages site

 ## How It Works

-The GitHub Actions workflow (`.github/workflows/release.yml`) performs the following steps:
+The GitHub Actions workflow (`.github/workflows/release_client.yml`) performs the following steps:

 1. Triggers when code is pushed to the main branch
 2. Reads major and minor version numbers from `versions.yml` file